edgedb/edgedb/docs/reference/protocol/typedesc.rst

     };

 The descriptor IDs for fundamental scalar types are constant.
-The following table lists all EdgeDB fundamental type descriptor IDs:
+The following table lists all Gel fundamental type descriptor IDs:

 .. list-table::
    :header-rows: 1